Prasanna-Padmanabhan/personal/Samples/Advisor/ServiceNow/readme.md

 ![Filter Recommendation](./images/alert-new-recommendation.PNG)

+6. Use an existing action group or create a new one.
+For instructions on how to create an action group, [click here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/action-groups).

+7. Define in the list of Actions:
+	a.
+Action Type: Webhook
+	b.
+Details: The ServiceNow Integration URL you previously saved.
+	c.
+Name: Webhook's name, alias, or identifier.

+8. Select Save when done to create the alert.

-### Verify change requests in ServiceNow
+### See and approve change requests in ServiceNow

-When the alert triggers you will see a new Change Request in ServiceNow as shown below.
+Whenever there is a new Azure Advisor recommendation for the resource you selected, you will see a new activity log event.
+The alert rule you created in the previous step will be triggered and you will see a new Change Request in ServiceNow as shown below.

 ![New Change Request](./images/new-change-request.PNG)